-This project supports Valley Water's ongoing coordination with local cities and agencies to clean up encampments near waterways or on Valley Water property.
-Such encampments can contaminate waterways or damage Valley Water facilities.
-This is a cooperative effort with local police departments, social services and nonprofit groups that help provide alternatives to homelessness.
+This project supports Valley Water's ongoing coordination with local cities and agencies to clean up trash from encampments near waterways or on Valley Water property.
+Such encampments contribute to contamination of waterways and damage to Valley Water facilities.
+This is a cooperative effort partnering with local municipalities and other agencies for services related to encampment cleanups and to help provide alternatives to homelessness.